AnshChoudhary/ansh-terminal/README.md

 ## About Me

 Hey There!
 I am Ansh Choudhary, Senior at BITS Pilani.
 I am an aspiring computer science student with a strong interest in coding and ML/AI.
-Currently, I am working as a Data Analyst at Sharaf DG in Dubai and conducting research at NYU Abu Dhabi.
+Currently, I am working as an AI Engineering Intern at Deriv in Dubai and conducting research at NYU Abu Dhabi.

 ## How to Use